pinax/pinax-blog/docs/usage.md

 different HTML META header tags that are useful for controlling the display on social networks like Twitter and Facebook.

-This is the same idea behind the `primary_image` field in the admin.

 ## Images